RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 	![screenshot](balloons-stage-score.png)

 + When a new game is started (by clicking the flag), you want to set the player's score to 0.
-Add this code to the top of the balloon's `when flag clicked` {.blockred} code:
+Add this code to the top of the balloon's `when flag clicked` {.blockevents} code:

 	```blocks
 	set [score v] to [0]